 - Not disabling access to your developer when the contract is complete

-- Not ensuring that the website is built on a platform that you are able to control (and not a platform that the web designer owns)
+- Not ensuring that the website is built on a platform that you can control (and not a platform that the web designer owns)

 - Not thinking through the objective of the website (target customer, product or service you are advertising, actions you want your website visitors to take)

-- Not providing clear guidance to the web designer regarding your desired look and feel, as well as the copy and images that you want included
+- Not providing clear guidance to the web designer regarding your desired look and feel, as well as the copy and images that you want to be included

 - Using the wrong CMS for your needs (for example, Drupal)